KxSystems/docs/docs/kb/using-dotz.md

 It shows how to control access via

--   a user table – splitting users into superusers (who can do anything), powerusers (who can run ad-hoc queries, but can’t do things like shutdown the session) and defaultusers (who can only use a speciic list of pre-defined commands).
+-   a user table – splitting users into superusers (who can do anything), powerusers (who can run ad-hoc queries, but can’t do things like shutdown the session) and defaultusers (who can only use a specific list of pre-defined commands).
 -   the client’s server – with name matching a set of wildcards
 -   a list of valid commands
 -   a command validator which parses input